IzabellaZawadzka/IzabellaZawadzka/README.md

-- 👋 Hi, I’m @IzabellaZawadzka
+👋 Hi, I’m Iza!
-- 👀 I’m interested in ...
+🌱 I’m currently learning JavaScript!
-- 🌱 I’m currently learning ...
+🎧 Listening to Lex Fridman Podcast - my fav!
-- 💞️ I’m looking to collaborate on ...
+📖 Reading Culture Series by Iain Banks.

-- 📫 How to reach me ...
+📫 Feel free to message me >> izabellazawa@gmail.com

 <!---
 IzabellaZawadzka/IzabellaZawadzka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.